Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What is allergy testing?

 Allergy testing is a way to find out if you are allergic to something, called an allergen.
 Common allergens include pet dander, pollen, insect bites or stings, and certain foods, such as peanuts.
 Your healthcare provider will use an allergy test to check your body's response to the allergen.
-During the test, he or she will watch for small skin reactions that show you are probably allergic.
-He or she will also watch for a rare but serious reaction that needs immediate treatment.
+During the test, your provider will watch for small skin reactions that show you are probably allergic.
+Your provider will also watch for a rare but serious reaction called anaphylaxis that needs immediate treatment.
 You will need to watch for a reaction that develops later, after you are home.

 How do I prepare for an allergy test?